About this park

 Dogs are currently allowed off-lead in the gazetted Dog Exercise Areas at Cape Peron: bounded on the east by Hymus Street and extending around the coast, generally in a westerly direction, and then in a southerly direction and bounded on the south by Boundary Road.

-In all other areas dogs are allowed and must remain on a leash.
+In all other areas dogs are allowed and must remain under control and on a leash.

 Plants, wildlife and fungi